How Long Does 9 Holes of Golf Take? (Estimated Time for 1-4 Players)

 Tee Time Intervals

-The spacing between each group at the course can vary greatly based on a course’s philosophy.
+The spacing between each group in the course can vary greatly based on a course’s philosophy.

 But anywhere from 7 to 10 minutes between groups is common.